5day4cast/coordinator/README.md

 Holds the MVP of fantasy weather

 ### How to run
-- at the root of the repo run `cargo run -- --config ./Settings.toml`
+- at the root of the repo run `cargo run --bin server -- --config ./Settings.toml`